 Student: Guru Tua, I have some questions.
-Does enlightenment require the practice of some spiritual technologies like Japa meditation, and the Siddhis?
+Does enlightenment occur without spiritual practice?
+Or, does it require the practice of some spiritual technologies like Japa meditation and the Siddhis?
 You may have other questions.
 Come and see.

-If you are not asking the right questions, you have not started your journey.
-If you don’t have questions about the goal of your journey, you probably haven’t started down the the path.
+If you are not asking the right questions, you won’t get far on your spiritual journey.
+If you don’t have questions about the goal of your journey, you probably haven’t started down the path.
 Here are some common questions for those about the path and the goal of enlightenment.

 Student: Can we reach enlightenment if we only use meditation?
 Or do we need to practice something else like Qigong, Reiki, and the Shamanic Journey?
 Next, could I expect to have a life-changing enlightenment experience when I first learn Japa or the Siddhis?

-“More often than not growth is incremental.
+So, this is also why it is important to test your path.
+Don’t stop practicing.
+People who don’t have questions about enlightenment aren’t on the path.
+But, be sure you are on practicing those things which are expanding your awareness.
+One of the best tools to help with this is keeping a spiritual journal.
+This simple but effective tool is your best coach.
+If you are honest in your writing, it will help you see how you are progressing.
+Likewise, it will show you any patterns of thought or actions that are unhealthy.More often than not growth is incremental.
 Therefore, a spiritual journal, or book of shadows, is important.
 We do not see how far we have come unless we see the progress in our thoughts, experience, and practice.
 We often fail to see the small incremental changes of presence in our lives.
 And, we also can spot trends in thinking or behavior that will help us adjust our practice.
-Having a hand-written document of our experience is an invaluable tool.” ― Guru Tua
+Having a hand-written document of our experience is an invaluable tool. ― Guru Tua

 If you have questions about enlightenment, it means you are awakening.
 Follow your intuition and use common sense.